 The core of advanced manufacturing capability which Intel has developed in Ireland is a key enabler for numerous research and development initiatives that are carried out across the country.
 There is a dedicated team of employees involved in Silicon Nanoelectronics Research who collaborate extensively with research institutes such as the CRANN Nanoscience Research Centre in Trinity College Dublin and the Tyndall National Research Institute in Cork.
 The team also collaborates with universities and other companies from across Ireland and Europe.

-Also located at the Leixlip campus is the Innovation Open Lab – Ireland.
+Also located at the Leixlip campus is the Intel Labs Europe Open Lab – Ireland.
 The lab is home to a research team which facilitates and engages in open research and innovation opportunities in Europe that can ultimately lead to value-driven technology solutions.
-The lab, which is a member and network leader of Intel Labs Europe, is focused on energy and sustainability, and dependable cloud and services research.
+The lab, which is a member and network leader of Intel Labs Europe, is focused on Internet of Things systems research, and dependable cloud and services research.